 Lepaa campus park is 20 hectares situated in countryside 10 km from Hämeenlinna and is the oldest and most prestigious institute where you can study horticulture in Finland.

 The site dates back to 600 AD, in the 18th century the cemetery and the church of the municipality were situated in Lepaa.
 The site became a private manor and the last owners donated Lepaa to Government to be established an agricultural and a gardening school.

-Lepaa campus area is a learning environment for students with hundreds of plant species, fruit and vegetable gardens, nursery production, glasshouse and many different kinds of landscape features developed over the decades, such as an English landscape style park and a formal garden.
+Lepaa campus park is a learning environment for students with hundreds of plant species, fruit and vegetable gardens, nursery production, glasshouse and many different kinds of landscape features developed over the decades, such as an English landscape style park and a formal garden.

 The site welcomes visitors and there are tourism services located in the manor house.
-A Lepaa garden exhibition takes place every year.

 A garden exhibition is held in the park every year and Lepaa smart park has been developed during the last three years to utilize mobile technology to enhance visitor experience.